ashervahalik/minecraft-banner-helper/README.md

 For Minecrafters who like to make banners, this simple tool helps to generate `/give` commands.

-Go to the page [here](https://ashervahalik.github.io/minecraft-banner-helper).
+You can access the page [here](https://ashervahalik.github.io/minecraft-banner-helper).

 ### Lookup